-Experience: Some can have many years experience but not have a certification, this is OK as long as their knowledge is acceptable.
+Experience: Some can have many years of experience but not have a certification; this is OK as long as their knowledge is acceptable.
 Have they had experience in your line of work?

-Pricing: Cheap may not be the best, try and get a fixed rate agreed or an idea of the number of hours that will be required to complete the work.
+Pricing: Cheap may not be the best, try and get a fixed rate agreed or an idea of the number of hours will require to complete the work.
 Some will offer a monthly fee, so the cost is spread over a year.

-Software: There are many different packages available and choosing the right one can assist with the preparation of the accounts.
-Are they certified with any software and what do they recommend?
+Software: There are many different accounting software packages available, and choosing the right one can assist with preparing the accounts.
+Are they certified with any software, and what do they recommend?
 If you already have software in place ask what experience they have.

 What does a Bookkeeper Do?
 Virtual Bookkeeping

 Virtual Bookkeeping or office visit?
-It will depend on how the company deals with its paperwork and if you feel it can be completed away from the office.
-It may be that you never see your bookkeeper and send them all the paperwork in the post, or they collect it from the business on a regular basis.
+It will depend on how the company deals with its paperwork and if you feel they can complete it away from the office.
+It may be that you never see your bookkeeper and send them all the paperwork in the post, or they collect it from the business regularly.
 Some only work from home so they can complete their work around other customers and family commitments.

 Although some small businesses do not see the need to hire bookkeepers, it is a fact that every business owner needs one.
 Many small business owners say that they would prefer to pay an accountant to handle their financial matters, but they find it cost too much.